 Outdated or incorrect/corrupted video and/or sound card drivers

-If you are Overclocking or Turbo Boosting a component in your computer, we strongly recommend resetting the component or components to chipset manufacturer specifications, as doing so may prevent any crashes from occurring in the future.
+If you are Overclocking or Turbo Boosting a component in your computer, such as your video card, we strongly recommend resetting the component or components to manufacturer specifications.
+Doing so may prevent crashes from occurring.

 Settings Related Performance

-Remember that higher settings increase the workload for the system hardware overall, even if your system exceeds the minimum specifications for the game.
+Higher settings increase the workload for your system’s hardware overall, even if your system exceeds the minimum specifications for the game.

-Using a reduced settings profile for graphics related features in the game (options menu) is recommended if you are experiencing impacts to performance and/or stability.
+Using a reduced settings profile for graphics related features in the Options Menu in-game is recommended if you are experiencing impacts to performance and/or stability.

 Games in general require significant system resources, try closing down as many extraneous applications as possible before launching.
 Review your antivirus' support page or help for a 'gaming mode' or similar option and enable that prior to play.

-In some rare instances you might want to also try what is known as a 'clean boot' of Windows.
-This is a temporary step and usually just to determine if, by closing down all non-Windows specific applications and startup items, there is any change.
-After testing the game's performance the clean boot steps should then be reversed and Windows restarted normally.
+In some rare instances you might want to also try what is known as a “clean boot” of Windows.
+This is a temporary step and usually just to determine if, by closing down all non-Windows specific applications and startup items, there is any change to the game’s performance or stability.
+After testing the game's performance, the clean boot steps should then be reversed and Windows restarted normally.

-There are steps on how to do this here, but follow those directions very closely because if done incorrectly you can affect the system's ability to start up.
+Official Microsoft steps on how to perform a “clean boot” are available here, but please follow those directions very closely because if done incorrectly you can affect the system's ability to start up.